mgorav/faas-router-streamer/README.md

 # Open FaaS Router and RSocket Streamer

-  Kafka based OpenFaas function router, which routes the messages to a function, declarative.
+  Kafka based OpenFaas function router, which routes the messages to a function, decoratively.
 It also provides ability to stream the messages via RSocket.
 It also supports client side telemetry.
 This framework is powered by GraalVM and deployable on k8s.
 The framework completely cloud agnostic and native.
 Function support is language agnostic.